See Texas fires map and satellite images of wildfires burning in Panhandle and Oklahoma

 The fires are burning northeast of Amarillo, a city of over 200,000 people.

 The largest of the fires, the Smokehouse Creek Fire, is the biggest blaze in Texas history.
-On Friday, the Texas A&M Forest Service said the inferno grew to an estimated 1.078 million acres.
-The fire was 15% contained as of Friday morning, according to the forest service.
+On Tuesday, the Texas A&M Forest Service said the inferno was an estimated 1.059 million acres.
+The agency said the size of the fire was lower than its last estimate of 1.076 million acres because of additional data collection and more accurate mapping.
+The fire was 37% contained, according to the forest service.

+In Hutchinson County, which includes the hard-hit towns of Fritch and Stinnett, about 200 families have been displaced by the fires, according to Julie Winters, executive director of the local United Way.

+"We have some veterans that have been displaced with this, we have elderly people that have been displaced, we have young families," Winters told CBS News on Monday.

 A 20-second video of satellite images posted by the Cooperative Institute for Research in the Atmosphere showed the fires growing in Texas and spreading to Oklahoma.
-Satellite images also show how the fires have affected the small town of Fritch, Texas, with one image showing how the town looked from above last summer.
+Satellite images also show how the fires have affected Fritch, Texas, with one image showing how the town looked from above last summer.

 Rian Hightower told CBS News Texas she and her family barely made it out of their house in Fritch before it was in flames.